BlockChainTechBrazil/mangueChain/README.md

 The platform is built with Solidity smart contracts, using proxies to enable upgrades, scalability, and maintainability without compromising decentralization.

-## 🚀 Why MangeChain Is the Future of Environmental Solidarity
+## 🚀 Why MangueChain Is the Future of Environmental Solidarity

-MangeChain addresses critical gaps in traditional donation platforms:
+MangueChain addresses critical gaps in traditional donation platforms:

 • Lack of transparency regarding the allocation of funds
 • No rewards or recognition for donors
 • No integration of emotional communication and direct impact
 • Zero interactivity between donors and the cause

-MangeChain combines blockchain and emotional design to create a decentralized network of solidarity, where everyone can contribute with real impact — and be recognized for it.
+MangueChain combines blockchain and emotional design to create a decentralized network of solidarity, where everyone can contribute with real impact — and be recognized for it.

-**MangeChain is not just a DApp — it's a decentralized social revolution, where every transaction transmits hope, and every block is a message of restoration.**
+**MangueChain is not just a DApp — it's a decentralized social revolution, where every transaction transmits hope, and every block is a message of restoration.**

 ## 🛠️ Technical Stack